igaurab/user_location_plugin/README.md

 ### Demo Code

 Add it in you FlutterMap.
-Make sure to pass the required options in the `UserLocationOptions` and marker in  `MarkerLayerOptions`
+Make sure to pass the required options in the `UserLocationOptions` and marker in  `MarkerLayerOptions` also as of now you will need to pass seperate list of empty maker in the markers parameter.

 ```dart
 import 'package:flutter/material.dart';